aslamanver/retrofit-lite/README.md

 ### Simple Usage

-For the testing purpose we used Postman echo url as `APIClient.API_URL = "https://postman-echo.com"`, you can replace this url once tested.
+For the testing purpose we used Postman-Echo URL as `APIClient.API_URL = "https://postman-echo.com"`, it can be replaced this url once tested.

 ##### 1. GET Request Data